Clockwise (film): Development

 "Stimpson is a victim of circumstance," Cleese said.
 "As the pressures increase, his behaviour becomes more and more erratic.
 Comedy is about things always going wrong, and that's just what happens to him.
 When you first see him, he's in charge.
 But as events take over and he can't cope-that's when he falls apart."

 Codron, Cleese and Lambert had a meeting to decide the director.
 They selected Chris Morahan, who had directed Frayn's Chekhov adaptation Wild Honey on stage and had recently directed Jewel in the Crown for TV.

 Filming

 Filming took eight weeks in June and July 1985 in Hull, Shropshire and Birmingham.
+Filming locations in Hull included Hull Paragon Interchange, Cottingham Road and Ganstead Lane, as well as West Ella Way in nearby Kirk Ella.
 Filming in Grimsby took place on Friday 7 June 1985, at Diana, Princess of Wales Hospital, and moved from there to Birmingham, with 24 year old nurse Sue Tilley.